atlasfirarda/TheAtlasGUI/README.md

-Here's the updated `README.md`:

 ---

 # TheAtlasGUI

 AtlasGUI is a robust and intuitive tool designed for seamless image and video processing on Windows.
 With its user-friendly interface, AtlasGUI simplifies running models for upscaling tasks, including ESRGAN, RIFE, and CUGAN.

+- TheAtlasGUI is inspired by TAS, known as [TheAnimeScripter](https://github.com/NevermindNilas/TheAnimeScripter).
+Please support the [author](https://github.com/NevermindNilas)!

 ## Features